Fluctuations Of Linear Spectral Statistics Of Deformed Wigner Matrices: Introduction

 Due to the simple characterization of $\rho$ and $\rho_N$ in terms of their Stieltjes transforms, it is natural to prove Theorem \ref{main} first for test functions $\varphi_z,\, z\in \mathbb{C}\setminus \mathbb{R}$, following the strategy of \cite{BaiYao05}.
 The linear spectral statistic associated to the test function $\varphi_z$ is related to the trace of the resolvent of $X_N$.
 To deal with resolvents, we will use elementary linear algebra tools, including various consequences of Schur inversion formula.
 We will then use martingale arguments such as a classical CLT for martingale differences.
 Then we extend the result to test functions in some $\mathcal{H}_s$ by a density argument inspired by \cite{Shcherbina11}, justifying the statement made in Theorem \ref{main} that $b$ and $V$ are determined by their restrictions to the linear span of $\varphi_z,\, z\in \mathbb{C}\setminus \mathbb{R}$.

-The recent preprint \cite{JiLee} addresses questions similar to the one studied in this work.
+The recent paper \cite{JiLee} addresses questions similar to the one studied in this work.
 Note that \cite{JiLee} also considers the case of a random diagonal deformation $D_N$ with independent identically distributed diagonal entries, independent from $W_N$; this case is not strictly in the scope of our work.
-In the case of a deterministic diagonal deformation, this paper extend results from \cite{JiLee} by relaxing some of their assumptions.
+In the case of a deterministic diagonal deformation, this paper extends results from \cite{JiLee} by relaxing some of their assumptions.
 First, the proofs are written for complex Hermitian as well as for real symmetric matrices.
 We ask the entries of $W_N$ to have a finite $4(1+\varepsilon)$ moment and, in the complex case, remove the assumption $\esp[W_{ij}^2]=0$ for $i\neq j$.
 We assume instead that the real and imaginary parts of $W_{ij}$ are uncorrelated.
-Second, the result is proved under no assumption on the support of the limit of the empirical spectral measure of $D_N$: this assumption does not seem necessary because the almost sure (exact) separation of the spectrum of deformed Wigner matrices (see \cite{CDFF11}) prevents it from the usual objection to Gaussian fluctuations for matrix models whose limiting empirical spectral measure has disconnected support.
+Second, the result is proved under no assumption on the support of the empirical spectral measure of $D_N$ (for instance, existence of outlying eigenvalues or disconnected limiting support are allowed): this assumption does not seem necessary because the almost sure (exact) separation of the spectrum of deformed Wigner matrices (see \cite{CDFF11}) prevents it from the usual objection to Gaussian fluctuations for matrix models whose limiting empirical spectral measure has disconnected support.
 Third, it is valid for functions in $\mathcal{C}_c^7(\R)$ ($\mathcal{C}_c^2(\R)$ for fluctuations around the mean).
 Technically, these improvements are obtained by bypassing the use of the precise local law from \cite{LSSY16}.
-We also extend the CLT to more general than analytic test functions by a density argument, which was proved in \cite{Shcherbina11} at covariance level.
+Fluctuations are extended to non analytic test functions by a density argument, proved in \cite{Shcherbina11} and very recently used by \cite{JiLee} for fluctuations around the mean.
 We adapt it to study the convergence of bias (Lemma \ref{lem:extension_bias} and Proposition \ref{prop_bound_bias_Hs}).